Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 You should tell a social story about a particular behavior before the time you expect him/her to exhibit such behavior in a social event or situation.
 This will help your child to remember the story and hopefully apply the ideal behavior as described in the story.

-• Ask your child to tell his/her own story
+• Ask your child to tell their own story

-Children with autism may not have perfect social skills, but with Social Stories, they can learn and develop these skills.
-The beauty of these stories is that they can be as simple or as creative as you make them and can be modified to suit your child’s interests.
-Because of this, your child can better appreciate your ideas and make a significant impact on his/her social behavior.
+Children with autism may not have perfect social skills, but they can learn and develop these skills with Social Stories.
+The beauty of these stories is that they can be as simple or creative as you make them and can be modified to suit your child’s interests.
+Because of this, your child can better appreciate your ideas and significantly impact their social behavior.

 References: